Pennsylvania Railroad Lead Exposure Lawyer

 If you have been diagnosed with cancer due to lead exposure while working on the railroad, you may have a claim to compensation.
 A Pennsylvania railroad lead exposure lawyer could determine whether workplace negligence led to your diagnosis.
 A skilled railroad injury lawyer could fight hard to help you seek the financial damages you need.

-Deadline to File a Railroad Lead Exposure Claim
+When Is The Deadline to File a Railroad Lead Exposure Claim?

 Claims involving injuries to railroad workers fall under the umbrella of the Federal Employer’s Liability Act or FELA.
 There is a general statute of limitations by which all FELA claims must be filed, and failure to file by this deadline can cause a worker to miss out on compensation.
 However, with occupationally-related diseases, like those related to lead exposure, the individual could develop symptoms years later.
 Therefore, the only way to really know the effect the statute of limitations could have on a case is to consult with an experienced Pennsylvania railroad lead exposure attorney.
 An experienced Pennsylvania FELA lead exposure attorney could help a person determine the statute of limitations for their case and help them file their claim accordingly.